The N/uu language

 N/uu language teaching efforts

-Ouma Geelmeid is the only speaker actively teaching N/uu.
-For over a decade, she was assisted by her granddaughter, Claudia du Plessis.
-Ouma Geelmeid is non-literate, but Claudia is one of the few community members who can read and write N/uu.
-Since 2016, David van Wyk assists Ouma Geelmeid and manages the N/uu language school, Staar na die Sterre.
+Katrina Esau can be considered to be a language champion, who plays an outstanding in the language revitalisation efforts of the ǂKhomani community.
+She has been actively teaching N/uu for over two decades.
+She is assisted by her granddaughter, Claudia du Plessis.
+Katrina is non-literate and Claudia is one of the few community members who can read and write N/uu.
+Since 2016, David van Wyk also assists Katrina and manages the N/uu language school, Staar na die Sterre.

 The N/uu language project at CALDi, UCT